shashuat/shashuat.github.io/_pages/about.md

   - /about.html
 ---

-I'm Shashwat Sharma, a data science and computer science enthusiast currently navigating the intricate world of machine learning and AI at the High End Computing AI and Deep Learning Lab in Katra, J&K. My academic journey has taken me from the prestigious Indian Institute of Technology - Madras, where I honed my skills in Data Science and Applications, to Shri Mata Vaishno Devi University, where I delved into Computer Science and Engineering.

-In the realm of professional experience, I've had the opportunity to contribute as a Machine Learning Research Programmer, where my focus has been on leveraging deep learning and transfer learning methodologies to push the boundaries in healthcare, notably in the detection of various diseases.
-The challenges and successes in these projects have not only sharpened my technical skills but also instilled a deep appreciation for the potential impact of AI in real-world applications.

-Beyond the lab, my stint as a Data Science Intern at SkilloVilla in Bengaluru allowed me to blend my passion for teaching and technology, developing curriculum enhancements that resonate with aspiring data scientists.
+I'm Shashwat Sharma, a Machine Learning Enthusiast.
+I'm juggling a bit of an academic adventure, pursuing a Bachelors in Data Science from Indian Intitute of Technology - Madras and another Bachelors Degree in Computer Science & Engineering from Shri Mata Vaishno Devi University.

+Professionally, I've been working as a Machine Learning Research Programmer at HEC AI Lab leveraging deep learning and transfer learning methodologies to various applications in Computer Vision and Natural Language Processing.
+Outside the lab, I had a cool stint as a Associate Data Scientist at SkilloVilla in Bengaluru, where I got to merge my love for teaching with tech.
+I worked on making the curriculum a bit more relatable for folks looking to get into data science.
-My curiosity and drive to innovate have led me to co-author research papers and contribute to patents that aim to solve pressing issues using technology.
-When I'm not buried in code or research, I lead and volunteer in initiatives that make technology accessible and understandable to a broader audience, believing firmly that the true power of technology lies in its ability to democratize information and empower individuals.

-In essence, I'm a continual learner, a problem-solver at heart, and someone who believes in the power of technology to transform lives, one line of code at a time.
+Some of my work at hecaidl lab have culminated into research papers and patents.
+I have also contributed to some open-source codebases.
+When I'm not buried in code, I lead and volunteer in initiatives that make education and technology accessible to a broader audience.
+In essence, I'm a continual learner, a problem-solver at heart, and someone who believes in the power of technology to transform lives, one epoch at a time.